 Oral mucositis, a common complication of chemotherapy, can be very painful and difficult to live with.
 This article will give you some advice on how to eat and cope when you have this condition.

 This article discusses the staging of cancer and the various complications that arise during treatment.

 This paper explores a study on the use of yoga to improve the quality of life for female patients with breast cancer.

 Microcalcifications are common mammogram findings.
 Some are determined to be suspicious, and a biopsy may be recommended.
 Learn from my experience after microcalcifications appeared on my mammogram.

 Coal tar contains PAHs, or polycyclic aromatic hydrocarbons.
-They are released into the environment when tar is used in pavement sealer.
-Some PAHs are thought to be carcinogens.
+The chemicals enter the environment from tar used in pavement sealer.
+Some PAHs may be carcinogens.